Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 With the Discover it® Miles card, you can earn cash back in the form of travel reimbursements that make it easier, and cheaper, to visit the places you’ve always dreamed of.

-This card is perfect for the frequent traveler that doesn’t want to be tied down to using one specific airline or hotel to earn rewards.
+This card is ideal for frequent travelers who don’t want to be limited to a single airline or hotel when earning rewards.

 Best Low-Limit Credit Cards for Bad Credit

-If your credit isn’t as strong as you want it to be, a good low-limit credit card could be your ticket to improvement.
-By keeping your balances low and always paying your bill before it’s due, you could see gradual increases in your credit score — which can improve the type of credit you’re offered in the future.
+If your credit isn’t as strong as you’d like, a solid low-limit credit card might be your path to improvement.
+By keeping your balances low and always paying your bill on time, you can see gradual increases in your credit score, leading to better credit offers down the road.

 Depending on how low your credit score is, you may find that a secured credit card is your best option for rebuilding credit.
 While these cards require a refundable security deposit to open your account, you can set your own credit limit based on your deposit amount.